 Figure 5.
-Abundance of soil-borne pathogens including (A) Pythium spp, (B) fungicide-resistant Pythium spp, (C) Fusarium spp, (D) Verticillium dahliae, and (E) Colletotrichum coccodes in the soil collected from virgin and non-virgin fields in 2021.
-Average propagules per gram of soil were recorded for Fusarium spp and Pythium spp, whereas a total number of propagules per gram of soil was recorded for the V. dahliae and C. coccodes
+Abundance of soil-borne pathogens including (A) Pythium spp., (B) fungicide-resistant Pythium spp., (C) Fusarium spp., (D) Verticillium dahliae, and (E) Colletotrichum coccodes in the soil collected from virgin and non-virgin fields in 2021.
+Average propagules per gram of soil were recorded for Fusarium spp. and Pythium spp., whereas a total number of propagules per gram of soil was recorded for the V. dahliae and C. coccodes